VividFace: High-Quality and Efficient One-Step Diffusion For Video Face Enhancement: Experiments

 \subsection{Comparison with State-of-the-Art}

-\textbf{Quantitative Results.} \pl{We present a comprehensive performance comparison on the VFHQ-test benchmark in Table~\ref{table: vfhq-test} and the real-world RFV-LQ benchmark in Table~\ref{table: rfv-lq}.
-Our VividFace achieves outstanding performance, surpassing both VSR and FVR methods across all evaluated metrics.
-Specifically, in Table~\ref{table: vfhq-test}, VividFace significantly outperforms previous methods in terms of PSNR, LPIPS, and FasterVQA, achieving consistent superiority across multiple metrics.
-In Table~\ref{table: rfv-lq}, various no-reference video quality assessment metrics in real-world scenarios further validate the robustness and superior visual quality of VividFace.}
+\textbf{Quantitative Results.} We present a comprehensive performance comparison on the VFHQ-test benchmark in Table~\ref{table: vfhq-test} and the real-world RFV-LQ benchmark in Table~\ref{table: rfv-lq}.
+VividFace demonstrates outstanding results, consistently surpassing both VSR and FVR methods across all evaluation metrics.
+Specifically, in Table~\ref{table: vfhq-test}, VividFace significantly outperforms previous methods in PSNR, LPIPS, and FVD, achieving consistent superiority across multiple metrics.
+In Table~\ref{table: rfv-lq}, diverse no-reference video quality assessment metrics further confirm its robustness and superior visual quality in real-world scenarios.
+Additional comparisons with FIR methods are provided in the Supplementary Material (Table~\ref{table:appendix_fir}) show VividFace achieves notably higher temporal consistency, highlighting the effectiveness of our approach.

-\textbf{Qualitative Results.} Comprehensive qualitative results on the VFHQ-test and real-world RFV-LQ datasets are presented in Figure~\ref{figure:qualitive_comparison_1} and Figure~\ref{figure:appendix_qualitive}.
-Existing methods often produce blurred or over-smoothed details and fail to reconstruct realistic, identity-consistent structures across key regions such as the eyes, eyebrows, and mouth.
+\textbf{Qualitative Results.} Comprehensive qualitative results on the VFHQ-test and real-world RFV-LQ datasets are presented in Figure~\ref{figure:qualitive_comparison_1} and Figure~\ref{figure:qualitive_comparison_2}.
+Existing methods often produce blurred or over-smoothed outputs, struggling to reconstruct realistic structures in key regions such as the eyes, eyebrows, and mouth.
 In contrast, VividFace demonstrates superior capability in recovering more realistic and visually pleasing results: it faithfully restores fine-grained features while preserving surrounding facial structures, maintaining consistency with the ground-truth identity, and avoiding the over-smoothing artifacts observed in competing approaches.
-Additional qualitative results are provided in the \textbf{supplementary material}.
+Additional qualitative results are provided in the \textbf{supplementary video files}.